Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Veterinarians are in demand in Australia, despite there already being about 14,000 vets in the country.
+Veterinarians are in demand in Australia, especially in rural areas.
 Due to the increase in pet ownership, now would be a great time to become a vet.
 However, all vets must have at least a bachelor’s degree, which often takes between 5 and 7 years to achieve.
-Vet school is extremely demanding and can be hard to get into.
+Vet school is incredibly demanding and hard to get into.

 Featured Image Credit: Juice Flair, Shutterstock